irosyadi/gitbook/note/quotes.md

 > You're learning how to learn.
 While also getting some useful field-specific information out of it.
 > Structure and standards.
 Finding the right information, in the right order isn’t easy for everyone.
 > Education isn't really about acquiring information; its about learning methods to engage with materials and information to draw conclusions and then express further possibilities in written and spoken form.

+## Metric
+> Any observed statistical regularity will tend to collapse once pressure is placed upon it for control purposes.
+- Goodhart's law
+> When a measure becomes a target, it ceases to be a good measure.
+-  Goodhart's law by Marilyn Strathern